E-Filing Resources for Florida Lawyers

 TRAINING AND TROUBLESHOOTING

-Overview on how to create PDF documents to be filed with the E-Filing Portal.
+This is an overview on how to create PDF documents to be filed with the E-Filing Portal.
+Additionally, the E-Filing Portal has prepared a PDF/A FAQs document as well as a PDF/A Document Conversion training video.

 Florida Rule of Appellate Procedure 9.220 requires that all appendices be bookmarked.
 Adobe Acrobat includes a function for bookmarking PDF documents.
-Here is the guidance information provided by each Florida District Court of Appeal:
+Here is the guidance information provided by the Florida District Courts of Appeal:

 Includes an extensive list of e-Filing videos, attorney e-Filing Instructional videos and other How-Tos

-The E-Filing Manual includes detailed information on how to electronically file court case documents, including how to register as a new e-filer, how to manage your user account, generate reports, make payments and much more.
+The E-Filing Manual includes an introduction, training resources, detailed information on how to register as a new e-filer, how to manage your user account, how to electronically file court case documents, generate reports, make payments and much more.

 Includes answers to frequently asked questions on how to register for an account, where to find training, payment of fees, what kind of documents the Portal supports and much more.